20centaurifux/zcfux-utils/README.md

 * Customizable job queue (library comes with an in-memory queue).

 ## KeyValueStore
-* Key-value store abstractions & in-memory implementation.
+* Key-value store abstractions and in-memory implementation.

 ## KeyValueStore.Persistent
 * A persistent key-value store implementation for storing large blobs.
+* Small blobs are stored in a SQLite database.
+* Large blobs are stored as files.
+* Blobs are addressable by their content to ensure integrity and save disk space.

 ## Logging
 * Logging abstractions.